lse-st510/lse-st510.github.io/index.md

 * Beyond feed-forward networks: architectures like RNN, GAN, LSTM, transformer (lecture 10)

 *Lab*: TBD
-* Simulation study of lasso/ridge for high-dimensional regression
-* Inference for models selected by lasso
 * The keras neural network API and R package

 ------